bastoica/wasabi/wasabi-testing/README.md

 git checkout sosp24-ae
 ```

-The working directory structure should now look like this:
+The working directory structure should look similar to the one below:
 ```plaintext
 ~/sosp24-ae
    ├── benchmarks/